Mega Review (updated): Includes Alto, Focker 30th Anniversary, Isamu, Ozma, Rod and Alto Super Gift-Set releases

 The Alto toy came out just after Yamato’s phenomenal VF-19Kai toy leaving many people to have to decide between one or the other.
 Both toys are fantastic so there was no wrong decision to be made.
-The VF-19Kai toy has a level of refinement the DX toy doesn’t come close to.
-That said, the Kai had a much higher MSRP and that made it a little less fun to handle (for fear of damaging such an expensive purchase).
-The YF-29, on the other hand, is a ton of fun to handle.
+The VF-19Kai toy has a level of refinement the DX toy lacks.
+Maybe because it was a little cheaper, maybe it was just because I prefer the design, but I found the YF-29 to be more fun to handle.
 The new Tornado-pack-esque guns add to the fun, GERWALK stays together and poses nicely, and battroid is very dynamic.
-Obviously the Kai’s clowny look made it an easy pass for many collectors while the YF-29 has broader appeal.
-The YF-29 showed us that the DX line had a very bright future despite a somewhat rocky start.
-The subsequent Focker, Isamu, Ozma, and RB releases have not disappointed.
+The YF-29 showed us that the DX line had a very bright future despite a rocky start (the V1 VF-25 toys).
+The subsequent releases have not disappointed.
 I mentioned MacrossWorld member Saburo earlier, below are a few more pictures he snapped of the YF-29 Ozma Custom.
 Check out his flickr account here for lots more great shots.

 Original post date: August 2011

 November 11, 2013: included HD battroid to fighter transformation guide.